Anass-ABEA/Project-Java/README.md

+# Project
-# Project managing the flights and tickets + booking
+this is a Java project for managing the flights and tickets + booking

 # Clone The Project
 ```